feroze/.dotfiles/README.md

-Setup shell script to auto copy links and backup old ones fix stupid colors swap fn and ctrl in t420
+Setup shell script to auto copy links and backup old ones fix stupid colors swap fn and ctrl in t420 write script to link .bashrc stuff from home to .dotfiles directory also write a script to swap profiles easily

 --
 New computer: